UPPER SCHOOL STEM & HUMANITIES CENTER

 When will the capital campaign begin?

-A comprehensive capital campaign is currently being planned with a launch planned for 2018.
+A comprehensive, public capital campaign is being planned, with solicitations currently taking place at the leadership level.
 It will be the largest, most ambitious campaign ever undertaken by the school.
-The Board of Trustees is currently running a feasibility study to assess campaign readiness, size and scope.
+In 2018, the Board of Trustees conducted a feasibility study to assess campaign readiness, size and scope.
 The hope is that, in addition to the Upper School STEM & Humanities building, this campaign will provide enough funding to support the entire proposed Middle School Master Plan.
-The feasibility study is testing a total proposed goal of $25-$27 million.
+The feasibility study tested a total proposed goal of $25-$27 million.

 Can I see what the overall financing plan looks like?